Capital One SavorOne Rewards Credit Card Review

 Beyond regular cashback redemptions, cardholders can use their earnings in a few different ways.
 For example, Capital One offers a variety of gift cards customers can purchase with their cashback.
 Additionally, the aforementioned Captial One Travel portal allows for reward redemptions as well.
 There are also PayPal and Amazon options.
 Lastly, if you want to move your rewards from one Capital One account to another, this option is apparently also available.

-What’s more, the SavorOne’s long-standing welcome bonus is among the best I’ve personally seen for a no annual fee card.
+What’s more, the Savor’s long-standing welcome bonus is among the best I’ve personally seen for a no annual fee card.
 On that note, the lack of an annual fee means there’s no need to worry about an upfront “investment” with this card.
-That’s also why I prefer it to its reward card sibling the Savor Rewards card.
+That’s also why I’ve long prefered it to its (now retired) reward card sibling.

 Author